On this page:

 2.8 Continuing a Line with \🔗ℹ

-As a last resort, \ can be used at the end of a line (optionally followed by whitespace and coments on the line) to continue the next line as it if were one line continuing with the next line.
-The itself \ does not appear in the parsed form.
-A \ that is not at the end of a line (followed by whitespace and coments) is treated the same as whitespace.
+As a last resort, \ can be used at the end of a line (optionally followed by whitespace and comments on the line) to continue the next line as it if were one line continuing with the next line.
+The \ itself does not appear in the parsed form.
+Within the same line, a \ can be followed only by whitespace and comments in line-sensitive mode (i.e., outside «» that form a line-insensitive group).

 Lines containing only whitespace and (non-term) comments do not count as “the next line” even for \ continuations, so any number of whitespace and comment lines can appear between \ and the line that it continues.